 Is your transportation company wrestling with cash flow issues?
 When it comes to transportation financing, invoice factoring (also known as accounts receivable financing, or accounts receivable factoring) is one of the best options for trucking companies.
 Often, trucking businesses turn to traditional lending channels like banks when they require financing to purchase equipment, cover payroll, handle operating expenses, manage a slow period, or fund growth.
 However, traditional loans aren’t always the best form of transportation financing, and sometimes it doesn’t work at all.
-On this page, we’ll explore invoice factoring, an alternative to bank loans and lines of credit.
-You’ll learn how it works best, how it helps, and how to get started if you decide it’s right for you.
+On this page, we’ll explore invoice factoring for trucking companies, an alternative to bank loans and lines of credit.
+You’ll learn how transportation factoring works best, how it helps, and how to get started if you decide it’s right for you.

 What is Transport Factoring?

 With transport factoring, you sell your unpaid invoices to a third party, known as a factoring business or factor.
-Unlike other forms of financing that a trucking company might use that revolve around the creation of debt, factoring services are debt-free.
+Unlike other forms of financing that companies in the transportation industry might use that revolve around the creation of debt, factoring services are debt-free.
 Think of it as an advance on your accounts receivable.
 There’s no money to pay back, so you’re always working toward a stronger financial future rather than trying to pay off what you borrowed yesterday.

-When you sell your accounts receivable to a factoring company, your invoicing processes generally stay the same.
+When you sell your accounts receivable to a freight factoring company, your invoicing processes generally stay the same.
 You’ll complete loads like you always do and send your clients a freight bill or invoice.
 Then, you’ll choose which invoices you’d like to factor and send them to the factoring company.
 You’ll get paid right away instead of waiting 30, 60, 90, or more days for payment.

-Your initial payment can usually be delivered electronically the same day and consist of most of the invoice’s value.
+Your initial payment can usually be delivered electronically on the same day and consists of most of the invoice’s value.
 Although the advance rate varies, it’s usually between 70 to 90 percent.
 When your customer pays, the factor will send you the remaining balance minus a nominal factoring fee.